Sharp regularity near an absorbing boundary for solutions to second order SPDEs in a half-line with constant coefficients: The probabilistic solution

-\begin{remark}[Connection with filtering] \emph{If we treat $X^{1}$ as a signal process and $W$ an observation process, then the Zakai equation (see for example \cite{Bain}) for the conditional distribution of the signal given the observations is exactly (\ref{eq:TheWeakProblem}).} \end{remark}
+\begin{rem}[Connection with filtering] If we treat $X^{1}$ as a signal process and $W$ an observation process, then the Zakai equation (see for example \cite{Bain}) for the conditional distribution of the signal given the observations is exactly (\ref{eq:TheWeakProblem}). \end{rem}